What’s A Putz?

 The display is rather large and takes many hours to construct every year.
 Many of the items used in the display are handmade or have been donated by members of the congregation.

-The East Hills Moravian Church Putz is open to the public and viewing times are December 1 to December 30, 2012: Wednesdays and Fridays, 6PM-8PM; Saturdays and Sundays, 3PM-8PM (not shown Christmas Eve or Christmas Day).
+The East Hills Moravian Church Putz is open to the public and viewing times are December 1 to December 30.
+Please see our calendar page for specific times.

 Groups are welcome every day by appointment